• Skip to primary navigation

 A selection of muffins.

-• Protein Pancake Mix - I am sure you have seen some variation of protein pancake mix on the shelves at the grocery store.
-The brand I used in this recipe was Kodiak Cakes: Power Cakes, Flapjack and Waffle Mix (buttermilk flavor.)
+• Protein Pancake Mix - The brand I use in this recipe is Kodiak Pancake Mix (buttermilk flavor.)
 These mixes are generally versatile and can be used for other baking purposes like cookies and biscuits.

-• Pumpkin - As with most baking recipes that require pumpkin, this recipe asks for 100% pumpkin puree.
-It is important to note that this recipe calls for pumpkin puree, not canned pumpkin pie filling.
+• Pumpkin Puree - As with most baking recipes that require pumpkin, this recipe asks for 100% pumpkin puree, not canned pumpkin pie filling.
 Pumpkin pie filling has added sugar {and seasonings} which will alter the recipe and the bake.

 • Blueberry Oat Protein Muffins